Why Do Cats Lick?

 Before we go into any details, I wanted to talk about the myths behind cats licking.
 Some people say cats lick solely as a way of grooming.
 Whether they are licking themselves, another animal, or you, it is because they think it needs cleaned.

 Other people go back to the dog theory that cats lick mainly as a way to show affection to other animals.
 If your cat licks you, then he or she loves you.
 When they lick the other pets, that means they love the other pets.
+It is their way of making a social bond with whatever they are licking.

 While parts of each of these theories are true, there is so much more that goes into licking than meets the eye, or in the case, tongue.